kodecocodes/objective-c-style-guide/README.md

 ## Error handling

 When methods return an error parameter by reference, switch on the returned value, not the error variable.
+Applicable only if method returns boolean value.

 **Preferred:**
 ```objc